 Look at that.
 Just look at that!
 An object of pure beauty.

-Not only was the 1982 World Cup tournament blessed with great teams, players, kits, fans and weather, it was also blessed with arguably the greatest football ever.
+Not only was the 1982 World Cup tournament blessed with great teams, players, kits, fans and weather, it was also blessed with arguably the greatest of World Cup balls.
 Look at any photo of the 1982 World Cup which contains one of these footballs in the shot and we defy you to say that the picture is not improved substantially because of it!

 Here's FIFA's official all-star team for the 1982 World Cup...